 - unexplained difficulties urinating or defecating

-For women, your doctor may order an pelvis MRI to further investigate:
+For women, your doctor may order a pelvic MRI to further investigate:

 - irregular vaginal bleeding

-- pain in your lower belly or pelvic area
+- unexplained pain in your lower belly or pelvic area

-For men, a pelvis MRI might look into conditions such as:
+For men, a pelvic MRI might look for conditions such as:

-Your doctor will fully explain why he or she is ordering the test and what he or she will be looking for before you have your procedure.
+Your doctor will explain why they ordered the test, and what they will be looking for, before you have your procedure.